History of Queens Park Rangers F.C.: 2008–present

 Tony Fernandes became the club's new chairman on 18 August 2011, after buying Bernie Ecclestone's 66% majority stake.

 In January 2012, Fernandes appointed Mark Hughes as team manager only 36 hours after the previous incumbent Neil Warnock was sacked.
 Hughes led the club to safety.

 On 23 November 2012, Hughes was sacked after a poor start to the 2012–13 season, Harry Redknapp was confirmed as the new manager the next day.
-On 28 April 2013, in a 0–0 draw against fellow relegation rivals Reading, the club were relegated from the Premier League down to the Championship after two seasons in the top flight.
+On 28 April 2013, in a 0–0 draw against fellow relegation rivals Reading, the club was relegated from the Premier League down to the Championship after two seasons in the top flight.

-At the end of the 2013–14 season, QPR won the final against favourites Derby County on 24 May 2014, 1–0 with a goal scored by Bobby Zamora in the 90th minute to return to the Premier League.
+At the end of the 2013–14 season, QPR won the final against the favourites Derby County on 24 May 2014, 1–0 with a goal scored by Bobby Zamora in the 90th minute to return to the Premier League.

-QPR had a poor start to their 2014–15 campaign in the Premier League and Harry Redknapp resigned in February after poor results and mutual frustration with the board.
-He was replaced by Chris Ramsey.
+QPR had a poor start to their 2014–15 campaign in the Premier League and Harry Redknapp resigned in February after poor results and mutual frustration with the board, replaced by Chris Ramsey.
 The team finished the season in last place with only 30 points, and were relegated back to the Championship after just one season.
 After a poor start the following season, Ramsey was sacked in November 2015 and former manager Neil Warnock returned to the club.